anynines/klutchio/docs/platform-operator-guide/monitor-klutch-components.md

 ## Control Plane Cluster Monitoring

-### Crossplane Providers Health
+### Crossplane® Providers Health

-Klutch utilizes Crossplane providers, such as provider-anynines and provider-kubernetes.
+Klutch utilizes Crossplane® providers, such as provider-anynines and provider-kubernetes.
 To assess their health, verify the HEALTHY status of the installed providers:

 ```bash